 Step 5: Removing duplication from AssemblyInfo.cs

 Your project won’t run properly unless you remove duplicate entries in the AssemblyInfo.cs file, located under Properties.
+This is because the new SDK-style project format automatically generates assembly attributes that previously had to be defined manually.
 Open this file and remove redundant information, ensuring it looks like this:

 Step 6: Building and Deploying Your Provider